 We would recommend that you prepare for the subject knowledge assessment by finding out about the National Curriculum for England, attempting some GCSE and ‘A’ Level examination papers and reading some recent Ofsted subject reports.

-Don't forget to complete the Subject Knowledge Audit and bring it to the subject interview day with you.
+Don't forget to complete the Subject Knowledge Audit and email it to us along with the Subject Knowledge Test.

 Secondary interview process for SCITT and School Direct local courses